Pepi629/winrm-user-setup-script/README.md

 - Adds the user to the local Administrators group
 - Checks WinRM service status
 - Displays execution results in the console
+v2 update:
+- Added interactive input for username and password via console
+- Password is now handled as SecureString (no plain text storage)
+- Removed hardcoded credentials from script
+- Improved overall security and usability
 ## Requirements

 - Windows 10 / 11 or Windows Server 2016+